masudermann/HaplotypeAnalysis_Visualization/README.md

 # Haplotype analysis and visualization

-(Make prettier)
 The analysis from Anderson T and Sudermann M et al. happens in two phases:

-1) Generate haplotype cluster information from vcf file
+1) Generate haplotype cluster information from VCF file
 2) Perform comparisons and visualize the results of the cluster analysis

-Note that these notes pertain to an ubuntu linux platform.
-Code is written in R and python3 and will work on other OS platforms with minor changes
+Code is written in R and Python3.
+The code was run on a Linux-based system.

 Further details are as follows: